Skip to content

 from q2mm.models.seminario import estimate_force_constants

-# Load template with initial guesses
+# Load template with initial guesses (replace with your .fld path)

-initial_ff = ForceField.from_mm3_fld("sn2-ts-initial.fld")
+initial_ff = ForceField.from_mm3_fld("my-system.fld")

 estimated_ff = estimate_force_constants(